-"As a general rule, you go thinnest to thickest,” says Dallas-based esthetician Renee Rouleau.
+"As a general rule, you go thinnest to thickest,” says celebrity esthetician Renee Rouleau.
 Toner—if you use it—should be the first thing you reach for post-cleansing.
 “It goes on like water and you want to leave it damp so that whatever you put on next seals in all that hydration and any other active ingredients.”
 Serum, which can range in texture from liquid to gel, comes next, followed by the moisturizer of your choice.
 Many experts also recommend applying your eye cream before moisturizer, to allow the product to absorb into the delicate eye area.
 Once your skin’s moisturized, sunscreen is up next.

 There are two schools of thought regarding how you actually apply products.
 First, that you should rub everything into your skin.
 “When you rub, you’re stimulating a bit of blood flow to the skin,” says Rouleau.
-On the other hand, there’s patting, a method championed by Clarins.
-“Rubbing pulls and stretches at the skin which can break the collagen and elastin, leading to the first signs of aging,” says the French brand’s resident skin expert, Jean Fayard.
-“So you shouldn't do anything that will over-stimulate the skin.”
-Instead, Clarins teaches their customers how to press the products into their skin, starting from the center of the face and moving out toward the lymphatic nodes behind the ears.
-“It works with our body's lymphatic system; you’re helping to move the toxins away from your face and decrease puffiness,” Fayard says, noting that you’re still stimulating circulation.
-“We believe in the benefits of increased circulation, there’s just a gentler way of achieving that.”
+On the other hand, there’s patting, a gentle method championed by Clarins.
+Instead of rubbing, Clarins teaches their customers how to press the products into their skin, starting from the center of the face and moving out toward the lymphatic nodes behind the ears.

 The Neglected Spots